pulumi/docs/content/blog/migrating-a-cloud-application-to-kubernetes/index.md

 $ mkdir database
 ```

-Similarily to the PERN app, the outer `databaseside` folder will hold our Dockerfile, while the inner `database` folder will contain any code that we need.
+Similar to the PERN app, the outer `databaseside` folder will hold our Dockerfile, while the inner `database` folder will contain any code that we need.

 ```bash
 FROM ubuntu:18.04